Larry Sharpe (wrestler): The World Famous Monster Factory

-The World Famous Monster Factory is a professional wrestling school in Paulsboro, New Jersey, currently run by Danny Cage.
-It is considered to be the first publicly available professional wrestling school.
+The World Famous Monster Factory was a professional wrestling school in Paulsboro, New Jersey from 1983 to 2025.
+It is considered to have been the first publicly available professional wrestling school.
 Sharpe opened the wrestling school with "Nature Boy" Buddy Rogers in 1983 and wrestled part-time until retiring in August 1991.
 Though Sharpe had trained wrestlers prior to officially opening the school that had significant renown, the school's first famous pupil was Scott "Bam Bam" Bigelow, whose success brought a lot of attention to the school.

 In February 2008, the school was threatened by a fire that had started at the building adjacent to the school, ANA Laboratories, and the building was evacuated by the school trainers.
 The fire was confined to the laboratory until its roof collapsed however, according to Camden County Chief Fire Marshal Paul Hartstein, only a firewall prevented the fire from reaching the school.
 The school had been in the middle of drills when the fire broke out although all the students were safely evacuated to the outside parking lot.

-He died of liver disease in New Jersey at age 65 on April 10 2017.
+Sharpe died of liver disease in New Jersey at age 65 on April 10, 2017.

 Sharpe's wrestling students have included: